tarwn/lessthandot-hugo/blogs/content/posts/2009-07-15-isnumeric-isint-isnumber.md

   - Microsoft SQL Server

 ---
-Occasionally, it&#8217;s necessary to convert character data (char, nchar, varchar, nvarchar) to a number.
+Occasionally, it's necessary to convert character data (char, nchar, varchar, nvarchar) to a number.
 Before doing so, it is best to make sure that the value can be converted to a number.

 IsNumeric would be the obvious choice, but has some problems because it allows for unexpected characters during the conversion.
 For example, the following strings will return true from the IsNumeric function.